konsulin-care/pubcraft-editor/.kilocode/rules/memory-bank/context.md

 - Removed one "Add Reference" button from the Bibliography tab

 **Next steps:**
+- Implement the interactive citation elements with hover tooltips in `LivePreview.tsx`.
+- Ensure proper parsing and lookup of references.
+- Address accessibility considerations for the new interactive elements.
+- Conduct thorough testing of the cross-reference system.
-- Verify the functionality of the Bibliography tab and ensure BibTeX import and export are working correctly
+- Verify the functionality of the Bibliography tab and ensure BibTeX import and export are working correctly.
-- Consider adding unit tests for the bibliography functionality
+- Consider adding unit tests for the bibliography functionality.
-- Conduct thorough testing of the new authentication bypass mechanism
+- Conduct thorough testing of the new authentication bypass mechanism.
-- Review environment configuration management for potential improvements in security and flexibility
+- Review environment configuration management for potential improvements in security and flexibility.